Introduction

 Context-Aware Completions

 Completions can adapt their suggestions based on the values of other variables you've already filled in.
-This is done by using variables inside the completion's command itself.
+This is done by using conditional variables inside the completion's command itself.
 IntelliShell will substitute these variables before execution, making your completions context-aware.

 Example: Contextual Kubernetes Pods

-Imagine you have a command to view logs for a pod in a specific namespace: kubectl logs -n {{namespace}} {{pod}}
+Imagine you have a command to view logs for a pod in a specific namespace: kubectl logs -n {{namespace}} {{pod}}.

-suggestions to be filtered by the {{namespace}}
+You want the {{pod}} suggestions to be filtered by the {{namespace}} you just selected.

 You can achieve this with two completions: